 A faculty member who plans to prescribe any teaching material written or prepared by a Texas State faculty member and intended for purchase by students must obtain authorization to do so.
 Materials provided free of charge do not require approval.

 A request for authorization to be submitted to the department chair or school director will include:

 a copy of the materials to be approved.

-MECHANISM FOR INVESTIGATING ALLEGED VIOLATIONS
+PROCEDURES FOR INVESTIGATING ALLEGED VIOLATIONS

 Duties of the ad hoc committee are as follows:

-The ad hoc committee will submit a complete report to the dean of their findings, including documentation, when appropriate, and recommend a course of action.
+The ad hoc committee will submit a complete report to the dean of their findings, including documentation when appropriate, and recommend a course of action.

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following:

 Provost; senior reviewer of this PPS